 4. Promote your culture

 As manufacturers build their company culture they also need to promote it.
 Letting potential candidates know about the recognition, the opportunity, or the investment your company is making in its people will make a huge difference in attracting the right people.
 Make sure your website's About Us page, Careers page, homepage and social media accounts all show the behind-the-scenes efforts to develop your company's culture.
+If you don/;t know where to start when it comes to digital promotion, check out our Ultimate Guide for Manufacturers.

 How does your manufacturing company think about company culture?
 We'd love to hear from you.